 The essence of science at BPS is to make seemingly complicated things simple to understand and to encourage imagination, questioning and investigation that drives and inspires the pursuit of knowledge.
 Science stimulates and excites children’s natural curiosity about the world around them.
 We feel the study of science should provide enjoyment and pleasure in discovery, and give the girls the confidence to approach information critically.
 We are fortunate to have specialist teachers and excellent facilities.
 There are two well-equipped science laboratories.
 Pupils enjoy a double lesson of science teaching each week, with a focus on ‘hands-on’ learning.

 Reasoning skills are developed throughout the school.
-Girls are exposed to a wide range of non-verbal and verbal reasoning materials from an early age.
+Our girls are exposed to a wide range of non-verbal and verbal reasoning materials from an early age.
 They are taught strategies to tackle tasks and develop their capacity to think logically.
 The non-verbal curriculum focuses on the ability to identify patterns and sequences, and to understand and analyse visual information.
 In verbal reasoning, we aim to develop the girls’ capacity to understand and assimilate verbal information, and to think constructively about language (going beyond simple fluency or vocabulary recognition).
 Practical resources are used alongside more formal materials.
-Girls are assessed in reasoning (via standardised CEM testing methods) from the end of Year 1 onwards.
+Pupils are assessed in reasoning (via standardised CEM testing methods) from the end of Year 1 onwards.
 This, alongside performance in class work, enables us to closely monitor each girl’s progress and to support her appropriately.

 At BPS, we believe that geography is important because it enables children to make sense of the world.
 We strive to develop a sense of responsibility for the wonderful world the girls are privileged to share.
 They learn about their immediate environment and place this in context of the wider environment.
 We help the girls to understand the big issues affecting our lives and our world – issues such as the management of risk, diversity, environmental issues, sustainability, and human rights.
 Field studies, in the school grounds and the local area, form an integral part of the curriculum in all year groups.

 The aim of the religious education (RE) syllabus is to help pupils gain an understanding of the beliefs and traditions of individuals and communities.
 During RE lessons, children learn about the principal religions represented in Britain today.
 Basing our studies on Christianity, children are helped to relate Christian beliefs and practices to those of other religions, particularly through the study of appropriate festivals and celebrations.
 In this way, pupils are encouraged to understand and respect the religious, spiritual and moral values of others, while developing their own.
-We are very interested in and supportive of other world faiths, and we encourage questions, discussions and shared opinions in an open and honest environment of which we are very proud.
+We are very interested in, and supportive of, other world faiths, and we encourage questions, discussions and shared opinions in an open and honest environment of which we are very proud.
 We regard our school values and the context in which our pupils learn as vitally important, and in doing so we ensure that religious studies are accessible to all pupils.